MajorZiploc/tooling_notes/vim/vim.md

 cd ./vim/scriptin;
 cp input.txt input-dirty.txt; vim ./input-dirty.txt -s ./input.scriptin; cat ./input-dirty.txt; rm ./input-dirty.txt;

-# visual mode into insert mode
-go to the beginning of a selection of text
-I
-go to the ending of a selection of text
-A

 # text objects
 tag (t)
   good for html like structure